ATP Awards: Stefan Edberg Sportsmanship Award

-Nominees for the ATP's Sportsmanship Award, named after Stefan Edberg since 1996, are determined by an International Tennis Writers' Association (ITWA) vote; ATP players then vote for a winner from the list of nominees.
+Nominees for the ATP's Sportsmanship Award, named after Stefan Edberg since 1996, are determined by an International Tennis Writers' Association (ITWA) vote.
+Since 2025, current and former ATP players to have reached world No. 1 then vote for a winner from the list of nominees.
 The award goes to the player who, throughout the year, conducted himself at the highest level of professionalism and integrity, who competed with his fellow players with the utmost spirit of fairness and who promoted the game through his off-court activities.